RoBi89/Pomodoro/README.md

-# Pomodoro
+# Pymodoro
-CLI pomodoro timer with customizable times for working  and break lengths
+CLI pomodoro timer with customizable times for working and break lengths.
+Pymodoro includes support for notifications.